 With four workspaces scattered across East London, x+why is home to a community of purpose-driven businesses, all sharing a vision for how companies can be a force for good.
 Their spaces offer a range of membership packages, with monthly membership starting at £250 per month for unlimited hot-desking, while cheaper flexi-passes allow members to commit to just 4 or 10 days a month on a rolling basis.
 Day passes are priced at £25.
 On-site facilities and other perks include courtyards, kitchens, complimentary fruit and tea/coffee, cafés, wellness areas, and changing/shower rooms with bathroom products.
 There are also regular workshops and social events including weekly drinks and running clubs.

-Venues in Whitechapel, Spitalfields, Midtown & Chiswick / www.xandwhy.co.uk
+Venues in Whitechapel, Spitalfields, Holborn & Chiswick / www.xandwhy.co.uk

 Huckletree has several venues across the city, each based on a specific theme or sector.
 Their workspaces are designed around how you work, rather than where, with a focus on sharing skills and driving industry change.
 For example, Huckletree Shoreditch is an accelerator housed in the historic Alphabeta building and catering to East London’s ChallengerTech community.
 All of the spaces offer varying membership packages, starting at £175 per month for 10 days a month hot-desking, rising to £215 per month for full-time access.
 Day passes are £35.
 All members gain access to amenities including breakout spaces, workshops, and panel discussions, plus weekly yoga and meditation sessions.

-Venues in Shoreditch, Soho, White City & Westminster / You can get a free tour of these spaces via Rubberdesk
+Venues in Oxford Circus, Shoreditch, Soho, White City & Westminster / You can get a free tour of these spaces via Rubberdesk

 Venues in Old Street, Southwark, Brick Lane, Shoreditch, Spitalfields, Clerkenwell, Fitzrovia, Soho, Borough & Victoria / www.foraspace.com

 A globally renowned coworking operator, Regus have a wide number of venues dotted across the capital.
-Many of them feature dedicated business lounges, making them popular with business travellers needing to host on-site meetings, and there are custom Business Plan memberships that include unlimited access to any Regus business lounge starting at £80 per month.
-All Regus venues also offer open-plan spaces or shared offices, with membership rates for hotdesking starting at £90 per month for 5 days a week access, rising to £200 for unlimited use.
+Many feature dedicated business lounges, making them popular with business travellers needing to host on-site meetings, and there are custom Business Plan memberships that include unlimited access to any Regus business lounge starting at £80 per month.
+All Regus venues also offer open-plan spaces or shared offices, with membership rates for hotdesking starting at £179 per month.
 All membership packages include access to amenities and facilities including printers, scanners and photocopiers, plus invites to regular networking and community events.
 Contracts can be on a monthly rolling basis, or you can reduce your monthly payments by locking into a long-term contract up to 24 months.